 Senator Casey has established a record of results on behalf of the people of Pennsylvania.
 He was the prime Senate sponsor of landmark legislation for individuals with disabilities, the Stephen Beck Jr. Achieving a Better Life Experience Act (ABLE).
-ABLE will allow millions of families across the United States to save for the long term care of their loved ones with a disability in a tax-advantage savings account.
+ABLE accounts allow millions of families across the United States to save for the long-term care of their loved ones with a disability in a tax-advantage savings account.
 The Associated Press hailed this legislation as “the most important new law for [those with disabilities] in 25 years.”
-Senator Casey believes that people with disabilities have a lot of ability and we must give those with disabilities the tools to succeed in the workforce and to live a full life.

 Keeping our Promise to our Older Americans

 Senator Casey is committed to helping middle class families make ends meet and save for retirement.
-He will continue to protect Social Security and Medicare so that the federal government keeps its promise to older Americans.
-As a member of the Senate Committee on Aging, Senator Casey has worked to crackdown on scams that target seniors.
+He fights to protect Social Security and Medicare so that the federal government keeps its promise to older Americans.
+Senator Casey has worked to crack down on scams that target seniors, so that they can protect their hard-earned savings.
 He has also introduced legislation to ensure that older workers are not discriminated against based on their age.

 State Government Service and Senate Committees

-In eight years as Pennsylvania Auditor General and two years as State Treasurer, Bob Casey compiled a record that focused on making government more accountable and responsive to the needs of Pennsylvanians.
+In eight years as Pennsylvania Auditor General and two years as State Treasurer, Senator Casey compiled a record that focused on making government more accountable and responsive to the needs of Pennsylvanians.
 He has been a fiscal watchdog who made nursing homes safer, child care more affordable and government more accountable.
-He led the fight to reform Megan's Law to better protect Pennsylvania children and communities.

-Senator Casey serves on five Senate committees: Finance; Health, Education, Labor and Pensions; Intelligence; the Special Committee on Aging; and the Joint Economic Committee.
+In addition to serving as Chairman of the Special Committee on Aging, Senator Casey serves on three Senate Committees: Finance; Health, Education, Labor, and Pensions; Intelligence.
 Born and raised in Scranton, Pennsylvania, Bob Casey graduated from The College of the Holy Cross in 1982 and spent the following year teaching fifth grade and coaching eighth grade basketball in inner city Philadelphia for the Jesuit Volunteer Corps.
 He received his law degree from Catholic University in 1988 and entered the practice of law in Scranton.